by John Salt - Last Updated November 2019

 Air Hogs represent Spin Master's remote controlled vehicle lineup including both ground and air vehicles.
 Since this is an RC helicopter website, we will take a closer look at their aircraft that have the ability to hover, and my general impression on each model listed, and links to each one if you want to read more about them or purchase one.

-Like the vast majority of toy RC aircraft, Air Hogs RC helicopters and quad rotors sold and flown in the USA, don't require you to register them with the FAA like you must do with larger, hobby grade RC helicopters & quad rotors.
+Like the vast majority of toy RC aircraft, Air Hogs RC helicopters and quad rotors sold and flown in the USA & Canada, don't require you to register them with the FAA or Transport Canada like you must do with larger, hobby grade RC helicopters & quad rotors.

-This is because they are all under the 0.55 lb minimum weight restriction.
-About half can only be flown indoors as well, so that also means they don't require any special registration.
+This is because most toy RC helicopters are all under the 0.55 lb (250g) maximum weight restriction.
+Many can only be flown indoors as well, so that also means they don't require any special registration.